ortchi42/xsecurus/doc/gitian-building.md

 Gitian building
 ================

-*Setup instructions for a Gitian build of Helium Core using a VM or physical system.*
+*Setup instructions for a Gitian build of Securus Core using a VM or physical system.*

-Gitian is the deterministic build process that is used to build the Helium Core executables.
+Gitian is the deterministic build process that is used to build the Securus Core executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.